cdcarson/unfair/README.md

 Variance: 2500
 ```

-I think I was wrong to have doubts
+I think I was wrong.
+I understand my mistake as follows:

 First, I took the fact that no state has a population less than `n` to have some sort of mathematical significance.
 It might be a logical bound (can a state with a population less than `n` be a state?) but mathematically it means nothing.
 There is no inherent bound to a list of numbers.
+In purely mathematical terms, unsullied by other logic, a state can have a negative population.

 Second, I still don't really understand what I am doing when I "normalize" the variation.
 But my function does seem to correct for the magnitude of the input: